akorycki/Pmod-KYPD-Library/README.md

 The current vesrion of the KYPDscanner library has 2 functions:

-*begin() is a function which echos keypad input onto the terminal
+*echo() is a function which echos keypad input onto the terminal

 *string() is a fuction which takes a series of keypad inputs and, when the letter 'E' is pressed, displays it onto the terminal